Priya Ranjan Dasmunsi

 Priya Ranjan Dasmunsi (Prio Rônjon Dashmunshi; 13 November 1945 – 20 November 2017) was an Indian National Congress politician, former Union Minister and a member of the 14th Lok Sabha of India.
 He represented the Raiganj constituency of West Bengal.
-He died on 20 November 2017, aged 72, after nine years in a coma following a massive stroke.

 Career

 Dasmunsi signing an Agreement on "Indo-UK Film Co-operation" in New Delhi, December 5, 2005.

 Dasmunsi addressing at the inauguration of the Indian Panorama during the 37th International Film Festival (IFFI) in Panaji, Goa, November 24, 2006.